-The first step to take to get started with the master thesis research is to select the topic and the research group.
-We advise you to do this in the first quartile of the first year of the programme.
-This gives you time to do elective courses in the first year that you need to acquire the in-depth knowledge.
-You can select a topic from the large offer of the University of Twente.
+The first step to take to get started with the master thesis research is to select the track (Regular or Bioresource Value Chain Management track), the topic and the research group.
+We advise you to do this at the end of the first year of the programme.
+This gives you time to think about the (elective) courses in the second year that you need to acquire the in-depth knowledge.
+In case you choose the regular track you can select a topic from the large offer of the University of Twente.
 For examples of thesis topics, you can visit our website at www.utwente.nl/set.
 If you have another idea about a thesis topic related to sustainable energy technology, this is also possible.
-Another option is to do the thesis work in Delft or Eindhoven.
-If so, you graduate from the university where you were registered first, in this case the UT.
+Examples for areas for the thesis topic are: